-Peanuts and tree nuts are tricky with babies.
-We worry about choking hazards and have heard horror stories about nut allergies.
-But with recent studies suggesting that introducing peanuts early on (at 6 months when babies start solid foods) can help prevent peanut allergies, it’s bound to make a new mom feel a bit nutty about how and when to give our little ones these protein-filled morsels.
+When can babies have peanut butter and tree nuts?
+We worry about choking hazards and hear horror stories about peanut and tree nut allergies.
+But with recent studies suggesting that introducing peanuts early on (at 6 months when babies start solid foods) can help prevent peanut allergies, it’s bound to make a new mom feel a bit nutty about how and when to give these protein powerhouses to our little ones.

-If you have food allergies in your family or have concerns about nuts, talk to your pediatrician first.
-And if you’re ready to whip up some easy, deliciously nutty treats, read on for 9 recipes for purees, muffins and more packed with peanuts, walnuts, almonds and other nuts.
+If you have food allergies in your family or are concerned about introducing nuts, talk to your pediatrician first.
+And if you’re ready to whip up some easy, deliciously nutty treats, read on for 10 recipes for purees, muffins and more, packed with peanuts, walnuts, almonds and other nuts.

 1. Apple Walnut Puree: You can mix finely chopped nuts into any baby puree, but this recipe comes out particularly nice.
 Steam apples and walnuts, and then puree in a food processor with cinnamon.
 Get the recipe from Weelicious.